-- working at height requirements - safe use of all hand holds and steps - facing the machine when getting in to and out of the telescopic handler for operational and maintenance purposes - effects of continually getting in to and out of the telescopic handler such as, fatigue, increased risk of falling and so forth. - safe areas to get in to/out of the telescopic handler such as, ground location, other vehicle movements and so forth. - procedures for accessing the telescopic handler when carrying out adjustment and maintenance activities prepare the telescopic handler for movement
+- working at height requirements - safe use of all hand holds and steps - facing the machine when getting in to and out of the telescopic handler for operational and maintenance purposes - effects of continually getting in to and out of the telescopic handler for example, fatigue, increased risk of falling. - safe areas to get in to/out of the telescopic handler including but not limited to ground location, other vehicle movements. - procedures for accessing the telescopic handler when carrying out adjustment and maintenance activities prepare the telescopic handler for movement